Mikumikunisiteageru/gittable/README.md

 It seemed that Microsoft Excel registers all cell values (distinct? probably not) as a list (xl/sharedStrings.xml), and then cite these values by their pointers in actual tables (e.g. xl/worksheets/sheet1.xml).
 When the content of one single cell is altered, the list may be rearranged and hence the pointers, and may further affect thousands on lines referring to them --- for git there will be a lot of work to do.

-Another way to present the Excel sheets to git is to export the data as tab-separated tables in plain text --- as if the sheets are copied from Excel and pasted into plain text environments.
-By doing so, all the local insertions, modifications, and deletions based on rows remain local in plain text, although all styles, formats, and formulae are lost after the conversion.
+Another way to present the Excel sheets to git is to export the data as a plain text vector --- as if the sheets are copied from Excel and pasted into plain text environments.
+By doing so, all the local insertions, modifications, and deletions remain local in plain text, although all styles, formats, and formulae are lost after the conversion.

 Here I write `gittable` implement the idea above, which converts the sheets in a Excel file into plain text without any style before sending them to git.